cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 The payload was injected into the input field (e.g., “Message” or “Name”). o Upon submission, the payload was reflected in the web page’s HTML response without any sanitization or encoding. o The JavaScript alert executed as soon as the page loaded.

+Figure 2: A Screenshot Showing XSS_r interface with the payload Result

+## Result:
-Figure 2: A Screenshot Showing XSS_r interface with the payload Result: o Upon execution of the code, there was an ‘Hello’ message. o This confirms the presence of a Reflected XSS vulnerability. o The root cause was the application rendering unsanitized user input directly in the page response.
+- Upon execution of the code, there was an ‘Hello’ message.
+- This confirms the presence of a Reflected XSS vulnerability.
+- The root cause was the application rendering unsanitized user input directly in the page response.

 ## Vulnerability: Stored Cross-Site Scripting (XSS)  Description: